sdrouard/Final-project/Final_project/README.txt

 Dataset(s): National Health and Nutrition Examination Survey 2017-2019 (Body Measures + demographic data)

-Research question: What is the distribution of obesity in the US and what are the socio-economic risk factors associated with obesity?
+Research question: What are the socio-economic risk factors associated with obesity in the US?

 Data analysis plan: